-About this Blog: This blog is about a quick guide on how to get from Guwahati to Shillong and Cherrapunjee.
-This guide focuses on getting from Guwahati to Shillong and Cherrapunjee by public transport or by car.
+About this Blog: This blog is about a quick guide on how to get from Guwahati to Shillong and Cherrapunji.
+This guide focuses on getting from Guwahati to Shillong and Cherrapunji by public transport or by car.
 If you are driving your own car, scroll down for a route map.

-Why should you read this Guide from Guwahati to Shillong to Cherrapunjee?
+Why should you read this Guide from Guwahati to Shillong to Cherrapunji?

 We have explored the Khasi and Jaintia Hills of Meghalaya quite well.
 Not only have we travelled in shared and public transport in Meghalaya, but also travelled in reserved cars.
 In short, after travelling to all the major tourist spots of Meghalaya as well as a number of offbeat destinations, we have profound knowledge about the places, tourist attractions and transport facilities of the state.
 Having said that, we are yet to explore the Garo Hills properly.
 We have only visited Tura during the 100 Drums Wangala Festival, a harvest festival of the Garos.